JusDooEt/Factorial-Fibonacci-Calc/README.md

 ## Functions
 ### Factorial
-This program has a recussive and iterative function to calulate a factorial of a number input by the user.
+This program has a recursive and iterative function to calculate a factorial of a number input by the user.
-If a user selects from an output menu to calulate a factorial then the recursive function will be called by main and the returned calculation will be output to main.
-Otherwise, if a user chooses to test the performance between recusion and iteration, main will call both factorial functions and use the ctime library to time each function in milliseconds.
+If a user selects from an output menu to calculate a factorial then the recursive function will be called by main and the returned calculation will be output to main.
+Otherwise, if a user chooses to test the performance between recursion and iteration, main will call both factorial functions and use the ctime library to time each function in milliseconds.
 The time for both functions will be output to the console with a description to make the output more legible to the user.